dchristl/esp32_nat_router_extended/README.md

 Before that by default the DNS-Server which is offerd to clients connecting to the ESP32 AP is set to 1.1.1.1.
 Replace the value of the *DEFAULT_DNS* with your desired DNS-Server IP address if you want to use a different one.

+## Wifi Scanning Hints
+Because of technical limitations, a client can not be simultaneously conected to device and scan for Wifis.
+Before the scan started all the clients will be disconnected.
+After that the scan will start, saved in nvs and the device will reboot.
+After reconnecting to the device you will be able to see the scanned networks.
+The scan result will be deleted afterwards, but it is always possible to retry the scanning.